Nyala, Sudan

 Nyala (Daju: "the place of chatting"; نيالا) is a city and the capital of the state of South Darfur in the south-west of Sudan, with an estimated population of 1,100,000 in 2024.
-It is also the de-facto capital of the Government of Peace and Unity, a rival government to the current provisional government.

 History

 Nyala was the capital of the Daju Empire, which was established around Jebel Um-Kurdós.
 However, many sites of ancient antiquities, pottery, engraved pictures of battles, horses, animals and hunting are still awaiting further scientific archaeological work at Jebel Daju.
 The most important archaeological sites discovered yet are Nari, Kedingnyir, Dobo, Simiat Hills, Jebel Keima, Kalokitting, Jebel Wara, and Jebel Marra itself.